mxmauro/mxlib/README.md

 Other development stuff, such as building the website and running test cases, is based on a `Makefile` **intended for Linux only**.
 See detailed instructions in http://wiki.duktape.org/DevelopmentSetup.html.

+There are some Docker images which can simplify the development setup.
+These are also **intended for Linux only**.
+For example:

+    # Build Docker images.
+This takes a long time.
+    $ make docker-images

+    # Equivalent of 'make dist', but runs inside a container.
+    $ make docker-dist-src-wd

+    # Run a shell with /work/duktape containing a disposable master snapshot.
+    $ make docker-shell-master

+    # Run a shell with /work/duktape mounted from current directory.
+    # This allows editing, building, testing, etc with an interactive
+    # shell running in the container.
+    $ make docker-shell-wdmount

 Branch policy
 -------------